What is Tea Tree Oil, Its Uses, and Benefits?

 Extermination of Lice

 A study conducted recently has shown positive results in eradicating lice by using it just after 30 minutes; nerolidol – a natural essential oil helps in eliminating lice eggs.
 A combination of both oils helps in uprooting this malady.
-Another research has shown that the combination of one part to two of tea tree oil and lavender oil was effective in treating lice and their eggs.
+Another research has shown that the combination of one part two of tea tree oil and lavender oil was effective in treating lice and their eggs.

 Antiseptic for minor cuts and abrasions